5 Best Phlebotomy Schools in Montana

 The tuition costs are $399.

-Miles Community College is located in Miles City, Montana, and it welcomes students to its Certificate of Phlebotomy program that is designed to be completed in two semesters and is a total of 24 credit hours.
+Miles Community College is located in Miles City, Montana, and it welcomes students to its Certificate of Phlebotomy program, which is designed to be completed in two semesters and is a total of 24 credit hours.

 If you want to become eligible to sit for the American Society for Clinical Pathology, the Phlebotomy Technician, and the Phlebotomy Donor Technician certification examinations, you should enroll in this program.